 Samui has three distinct seasons; they are; Dry, Hot and Rainy seasons.
 Ones can travel to the island all year round if they do not mind a rain shower.
 The best time to visit the island is during the dry season from mid-December to June as the heat, and the humidity level are not too high.
 However, during mid of January to February are considered the peak season of Koh Samui.
 Visitors might want to avoid this time as the island tends to be crowded with tourists, and the accommodation rates are skyrocketing.

-June is another great month to visit Koh Samui as the weather tends to cool down with sprinkles of rain, low number of tourists, making the accommodation price go down.
+June probably the best month to visit Koh Samui as the weather tends to cool down with sprinkle rain, low number of tourists, making the accommodation price goes down.

 When to avoid?

 Again, if one does not mind a little rain in Koh Samui, there is no need to worry about when is the best time to visit the island.
 Although if the sunshine and outdoor activities are one’s the priority, try to avoid mid of October toward the first half of December as this period is the wettest season on the island.
 The rainy season in Samui starts in September, the rain will bring moist and cool breeze to the island, making it a good time to stay lazily on the island.

 For those who look for sunbathing, water sports activities and all-day outdoor activities without any raindrop to bother, visit the island during the hot season that falls from March to May.
 During this time, the island is filled with heat and scorching sunlight, one might have to be careful with the sunburn and dehydration.

 What to do during the rainy day on Koh Samui?